Cyrof/pi_website/README.md

 **OR**
 You can download the zip file [here](https://github.com/Cyrof/pi_website/archive/refs/tags/v0.2-beta.zip) or the tar file [here](https://github.com/Cyrof/pi_website/archive/refs/tags/v0.2-beta.tar.gz).

+#### Github package installation guide
+You can get the docker image from [here](https://github.com/Cyrof/pi_website/pkgs/container/pi-website).
+Use the command given on the page to get the docker image.

+#### Dockerhub installation guide
+You can get the docker image and container from my dockerhub repository [here](https://hub.docker.com/repository/docker/cyrof/pi_website_docker/general).
+The detailed installation guide can be found there.

 ## Prerequisites
 #### Environment setup for .env file